spell-music/csound-expression/tutorial/SynthTutorial.md

 --------------------------------

 Let's study how can we made our waveforms more interesting.
-We can apply several simpletechniqyes to achieve it.
+We can apply several simple techniques to achieve it.

-### Additive synth
+### Additive synthesis

 The simplest one is additive synthesis.
 We add two or more waveforms so that they form harmonic series.